ropensci/spocc/vignettes/spocc_guide.md

 _Shiny map_

-We've created an interactive map using RStudio's Shiny, via the `mapshiny` function.
+We've also created an interactive map using [RStudio's](http://www.rstudio.com/) [Shiny](http://www.rstudio.com/shiny/), via the `mapshiny` function.
 This function uses the package `rCharts`, which you'll need to install if you want to use the `mapshiny` function.
-Instead of passing in occurrence data to the function, the function creates an interactive app in your browser (or the pop up RStudio window), in which you can enter speciess names to search for, choose data source, set limit on number of occurrences, choose the background map, and the color palette for the map symbols.
-You can make this map yourself if you like by looking at two files: `system.file("shiny/ui.r", package = "spocc")` and `system.file("shiny/server.r", package = "spocc")`.
+Instead of passing in occurrence data to the function, this function creates an interactive app in your browser (or the pop up inside RStudio's IDE window), in which you can enter speciess names to search for, pick a data source, set limit on number of occurrences, choose the background map, and also the color palette for the map symbols.
+You can make this map yourself if you like by looking at two files:
+- `system.file("shiny/ui.r", package = "spocc")` and
+- `system.file("shiny/server.r", package = "spocc")`.

 ```r